SakoDroid/telego/donate.md

 # Donate to telego project

-If you are interested in telego or like telego to build your telegram bots with, you can donate to this project by crypto.</br>
+If you are from Iran you can use the link below to donate as much as you want :)

-Thanks!
+And if you are from any other lovely place on globe, you can donate through crypto currency and use addresses below  :)

 -----